mathigon/textbooks/content/circles-and-pi/content.md

 accuracy.

 The current record is 22 trillion digits.
-A printed book containing all these digits would be approximately 400&nbsp;km thick – that’s the height at which the International Space Station orbits Earth!
+A printed book containing all these digits would be approximately 400\ km thick – that’s the height at which the International Space Station orbits Earth!

 Of course, you don’t need to remember that many digits of Pi.
 In fact, the